 At least release, and long-felt woes redress.

-The second stanza portrays the lyrical voice asking for consolation.
+The second stanza of Sonnet 11 portrays the lyrical voice asking for consolation.
 The lyrical voice asks this second person, the “you” that represents her love, to stay so that her “grief obtains/Some end”.
 She asks for closure and not the unforeseen “sharp distress”. “sharp distress” suggests deep and unexpected suffering.
 The lyrical voice wants to see how things happen and her “cruel fortunes gain”.
 She is aware of how things will end, but asks the “Love” to watch this while it happens so that she sees her “long-felt woes redress”.
-In this stanza, the tone shifts and the lyrical voice conveys a depressed tone, rather than one of anger.
+In this stanza, the tone shifts, and the lyrical voice conveys a depressed tone, rather than one of anger.

 Let not the blame of cruelty disgrace